Treaty of Versailles: Treaty content and signing

 In June 1919, the Allies declared that war would resume if the German government did not sign the treaty they had agreed to among themselves.
 The government headed by Philipp Scheidemann was unable to agree on a common position, and Scheidemann himself resigned rather than agree to sign the treaty.
 Gustav Bauer, the head of the new government, sent a telegram stating his intention to sign the treaty if certain articles were withdrawn, including Articles 227 to 231 (i.e., the Articles related to the extradition of the Kaiser for trial, the extradition of German war criminals for trial before Allied tribunals, the handing over of documents relevant for war crimes trials, and accepting liability for war reparations).
 (Note: See the Reparations section.)
 In response, the Allies issued an ultimatum stating that Germany would have to accept the treaty or face an invasion of Allied forces across the Rhine within 24 hours.
 On 23 June, Bauer capitulated and sent a second telegram with a confirmation that a German delegation would arrive shortly to sign the treaty.

 On 28 June 1919, the fifth anniversary of the assassination of Archduke Franz Ferdinand (the immediate impetus for the war), the peace treaty was signed.
 The treaty had clauses ranging from war crimes, the prohibition on the merging of the Republic of German Austria with Germany without the consent of the League of Nations, freedom of navigation on major European rivers, to the returning of a Quran to the king of Hedjaz.

+The treaty itself was signed in the Hall of Mirrors in the Palace of Versailles, which had considerable historical resonance.
+The Second German Empire had been proclaimed in the Hall of Mirrors in 1871, after the German siege of Paris at the conclusion of the Franco-Prussian War, which deeply humiliated the French.
+French Prime Minister Georges Clemenceau consciously chose the Hall of Mirrors as the site to sign the Treaty of Versailles, thus dismantling the German Empire in the very room where it had been proclaimed.